DarioRoman01/AURA/README.md

-# The Katan programing lenguage
+# The AURA programing lenguage

 ## What is this?
 This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish